-Yes: Your services will be subject to the AIFO C Rules on Currency Regulation: Name of allowed activity: Brokerage services (conclusion of transactions in the interests of the client): Brokerage services on international capital markets, at the Astana International Exchange Limited as related to securities issued under the Acting Law of the AIFC and foreign law Brokerage services at the Astana International Exchange as related to Kazakhstani securities provided that the AIFC participant has relevant ARDFM licence and (or) direct access to settlements in the Central Securities Depository JSC.
+Are you planning to offer your services to legal entities or natural persons - residents of Kazakhstan that are not AIFC Participants?
+Yes: Your services will be subject to the AIFC Rules on Currency Regulation: Name of allowed activity: Brokerage services: 1) on international markets, at Astana International Exchange with regard to securities issued under Acting Law of the AIFC and foreign law; 2) at Astana International Exchange with regard to Kazakhstani securities.
+Note: brokerage services regarding Kazakhstani securities are allowed if an AIFC Participant has relevant ARDFM licence and has access to Astana International Exchange Central Securities Depository.

 ARDFM - Agency of the Republic of Kazakhstan for Regulation and Development of Financial Market.
-Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 3.3.
-Type of currency: Any currency Transaction implications Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting No specific reporting for a financial service.
+Relevant reference to Schedule 2 to the AIFC Rules on Currency Regulation: 3.3 in the list of financial services.
+Type of currency: Any currency Transaction: Via AIFC Banks: only foreign currency Via second-tier banks: any currency Currency reporting: Quarterly (no later than the 10 (tenth) day of the month following the reporting month) reports on securities to the AFSA in accordance with Annex 3 to Schedule 5.
 Transactional reporting may be applicable (see Chapter 4 of PERG for more details).
-No: Subrule 3.3.2 of AIFC Rules on Current cy Regulation applies.
+No: Subrule 3.3.2 of AIFC Rules on Currency Regulation applies.